 - Running away from dinosaurs.
 My children love dinosaurs so, of course, we had to visit Dinosaur World while we were in Cave City, Kentucky!
 Our entire family enjoyed posing for pictures with the various dinosaur statues.
 We especially enjoyed posing as if we were running away from the biggest, scariest dinos.

-Some things that I wish we had done a little differently included:
+Some things I wish we had done a little differently included:

 - Break up the first day’s drive.
 It was a loooooong drive to Evansville, and I wish we had planned a stop along the way in order to break up the drive with a fun diversion.